JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 4. a `col => target_cols` pair, which renames the column `col` to `target_cols`
 5. a `nrow` or `nrow => target_cols` form which efficiently computes the number of rows in a group (without `target_cols` the new column is called `:nrow`)
-6. vectors or matrices transformations specified by `Pair` syntax described in points 2 to 5
+6. vectors or matrices containing transformations specified by the `Pair` syntax described in points 2 to 5
 8. a function which will be called with a `SubDataFrame` corresponding to each group;
    this form should be avoided due to its poor performance unless a very large number of columns are processed (in which case `SubDataFrame` avoids excessive